Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getFile(fileID, destFolder=None)
 ```
-### Retrieves a single file object from CDD Vault using its file ID.
+### Retrieve a single file object from CDD Vault using its file ID.

  * __destFolder `str`__ destination folder where file contents should be written to.
 File name will default to the original name of the file when it was uploaded to CDD Vault.